Oct 27, 2016

 Ladle the soup into warmed soup bowls and top with the crispy pancetta and toasted breadcrumb topping.

-How to Reheat Soup
+How to Serve Roasted Garlic Cauliflower Soup

 Other Recipes to Try